11ty/11ty-website/src/docs/plugins/navigation.md

 ## Template Compatibility

 * Any template language can add to navigation.
-* Nunjucks is required for rendering the navigation menu.
+* Nunjucks or Liquid are required for rendering the navigation menu.

 ## Installation